iacopy/0000/_sources/index.rst.txt

 ..
-Cleanpython documentation master file, created by sphinx-quickstart on Tue Jan 25 10:00:00 2022.
+0000 documentation master file, created by sphinx-quickstart on Tue Jan 25 10:00:00 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Cleanpython's documentation!
+Welcome to 0000's documentation!
 =============================================

 .. toctree::